codebotx/SDE-sheet/README.md

 # SDE-sheet
-This is the collection of all codes mentioned in Striver's SDE sheet.
+This is the collection of all of the solution codes to the problems mentioned in Striver's SDE sheet.
 Starting the SDE sheet on 10th August 2022.

 [Striver's SDE sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/)